networktocode/jdiff/README.md

 ```

 ## `CheckTypes` Explained

 ### exact_match

 Check type `exact_match` is concerned about the value of the elements within the data structure.
-The key/values should match between the pre and post values.
+The key/values should match between the reference and comparison values.
 A diff is generated between the two data sets.
 As some outputs might be too verbose or include fields that constantly change (i.e. interface counter), it is possible to exclude a portion of data traversed by JMESPath by defining a list of keys that we want to exclude.

-| Przemek: Pre and post terminology is confusing.
-We should use more intuitive names.

 | Przemek: `get_value` is used without prior introduction.
 At this stage I'm not sure where this comes from, what it does, and what arguments does it accept.